There have been numerous encryption types and protocol updates which have been constantly shown to have flaws that can be exploited.

 NETGEAR Nighthawk AX8 8-Stream WiFi 6 Router (RAX80) – AX6000 Wireless Speed (up to 6Gbps) | Coverage for Large Homes | 5 x 1G and 1x 2G Ethernet ports | 2 x 3.0 USB

 WPS (WiFi Protected Setup) is a method many routers use for devices to easily connect to a router via wireless.

 A flaw was found in WPS in 2012 that allows the pins to be attacked, which bypasses any security such as WPA/WPA2.

-Many new router have found a way around this by having a WPS button that is pressed and only enables WPS for a short time before disabling it.
+Many new routers have found a way around this by having a WPS button that is pressed and only enables WPS for a short time before disabling it.

-Not all router do this though and some have WPS enabled by default.
+Not all routers do this though and some have WPS enabled by default.